Samreay/Barry/README.md

 Assuming you get the pickle made, you just need a wrapper class defining the default usage (k range, etc).
 See `barry.datasets.dataset_power_spectrum.py` for examples - you can copy and paste and change the pickle name.

-Also, after loading in a dataset, which will have its own smoothing scale, redshift and cosmology, you should pre-generated the `PTGenerator` and `CambGenerator`.
-This can be done by, on your HPC, running `python ensure_dataset_requirements.py`, which will check that every dataset class implemented has the correct pre-generated files.
+Also, after loading in a dataset, which will have its own smoothing scale, redshift and cosmology, you should pre-generate all the data every model will need.
+This can be done simply by running `python generate.py` in the `barry` folder.
+This will load all datasets to figure out how many unique cosmologies there are, run (locally) the CAMB pregeneration, and then load all models, firing off a slurm MPI script to generate anything required as per the `pregenerate` method in the Model class.

 ## Adding new models